barseghyanartur/ska/README.rst

 - Validate signed dictionaries.
 - Sign URLs.
 Append and sign additional URL data.
 - Validate URLs.
+- Use one of the built-in algorythms (HMAC SHA-1, HMAC SHA-224, HMAC SHA-256, HMAC SHA-384 or
+  HMAC SHA-512) or define a custom one.

 Django `ska` module (`ska.contrib.django.ska`)
 ---------------------------------------------------